 - 1. Commercial fisheries landings data presented below are provided by the National Marine Fisheries Service, Fisheries Statistics Division.
 Landings data for the state of Rhode Island is dealer-reported; seafood dealers within the state report twice per week to the Standard Atlantic Fisheries Information System (SAFIS) on the pounds and ex-vessel dollar value of landings sold at each dealer.
 These data encompass all landings taking place at Rhode Island ports.
 Vessels based in Rhode Island may at times land their catch outside of the state, in New Bedford, for example.
 Likewise, some of the landings in Rhode Island may be from vessels based outside of the state; during the winter months, boats from New Jersey and other Mid-Atlantic states will fish in Rhode Island waters, and land their catch here.
 Landings data do not include where the catch was actually harvested.
 Thus, it is not possible to differentiate among catch from within the Ocean SAMP area or outside of the Ocean SAMP area. - 2.
 Much of the effort data provided here, given as the numbers of trips taken by vessels and the number of trips on which vessels caught certain species, are provided only for Rhode Island state fishing licenses.
 This means these data include only vessels targeting certain species managed at the state level, such as lobster and herring, or vessels fishing only within state waters (within three miles of shore).
 Thus, much of the activity taking place within the Ocean SAMP area, including fishing done through federally-permitted vessels and fishing done by out-of-state vessels, is not encompassed in this effort data provided below.
 In lieu of effort data for federal waters, included below are federal data on the pounds and dollar value of Rhode Island landings, broken down by gear type, which provide some insight into fishing effort.
 These landings data reflect federally permitted vessels which land their catch in Rhode Island. - 3.
-The top fishery in Rhode Island averaged for the years 1999-2008 by weight was Atlantic herring, followed by loligo (longfin) squid and Atlantic mackerel (see Table 5.34).
-The squid fishery in Rhode Island has been and continues to be an important and profitable fishery in the state.
+The top fishery in Rhode Island in 2007 averaged for the years 1999-2008 by weight was Atlantic herring, followed by loligo (longfin) squid, followed by "other shellfish" and Atlantic herring mackerel (see Table 5.34).
+Shellfish are not commonly fished within the SAMP area, but herring is The squid fishery in Rhode Island has been and continues to be an important species for this area.
+The next species by weight is little skate, which is taken in large numbers but is often considered a trash fish or used as baitand profitable fishery in the state.
 Herring and mackerel are taken in midwater trawls, and are part of an important fishery occurring within the Ocean SAMP area.
 The next species by weight is skates, which are taken in large numbers but are often considered a trash fish or used as bait (little skate and winter skate are also listed individually; the skates category includes both species, and if the three are combined, the average landings are more than those for mackerel).
 Of all Rhode Island commercial fisheries, finfish caught in Narragansett Bay account for only 5%, meaning the remaining 95% of finfish landings were caught in the Ocean SAMP area or beyond.
 Likewise, Narragansett Bay accounts for about 10-25% of all lobster landings, leaving the remaining 75-90% to the Ocean SAMP area and further offshore (DeAlteris et al. 2000).

-&lt;sup>10 The Standard Atlantic Fisheries Information System (SAFIS) is an electronic reporting system developed by the National Marine Fisheries Service (NMFS) and the Atlantic Coastal Cooperative Statistics Program.
+10 The Standard Atlantic Fisheries Information System (SAFIS) is an electronic reporting system developed by the National Marine Fisheries Service (NMFS) and the Atlantic Coastal Cooperative Statistics Program.